-My research interests are social inequalities and health inequalities in an international comparative perspective, demographic change, and health relevant aspects of social policy.
+My research interests are social inequalities and health inequalities in an international comparative perspective, demographic change, life course research and quantitative methods.

 Comparative Life Course and Inequality Research Centre